sakthipriyan/sakthipriyan.com/src/2018/11/24/learning-scala-spark-basics.md

 	+--------------------+-----+

 #### That is not all
-We have gone through some functions available in dataframes.
+We have gone through some basic functions available in dataframes.
-Spark dataframe supports more number of operations and functions.
-So for we have covered,

 * count
 * printSchema
 * show